qossmic/deptrac/README.md

 ruleset: []
 ```

-in first line we define (paths) the directory deptrac should analyze.
+in the first line we define (paths) the directory deptrac should analyze.
 using exclude_files we would be able to exclude some directories (by regex).

 things become more interesting in the layer part.